gatsbyjs/gatsby/docs/docs/gatsby-cli.md

 ## How to use gatsby-cli

-The Gatsby CLI (`gatsby-cli`) is packaged as an executable that can be used globally.
-The Gatsby CLI is available via [npm](https://www.npmjs.com/) and should be installed globally by running `npm install -g gatsby-cli` to use it locally.
+The `gatsby-cli` is packaged as an executable that can be used globally.
+It should be installed globally either via [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) to use it locally by running any of the command:
+`npm install -g gatsby-cli` or `yarn global add gatsby-cli`

 Run `gatsby --help` for full help.